audreyccheng/taobench/README.md

 ./benchmark -threads <num_threads> -db <db> -P path/to/database_properties.properties -C path/to/config.json -run -E path/to/experiments.txt
 ```

-This command first batch-reads all the keys that were inserted in the bulk-load phase and then begins to run experiments.
+This command first batch-reads all the keys that were inserted in the batch insert phase and then begins to run experiments.
 Here, `num_threads` specifies the number of threads used *for batch-reading, not for the experiments.* The value specified here must be less than or equal to the number of shards.
 50 is the default value.